Sarvesh-Ram-Kumar/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-A Simple Tic Tac Toe game in python using functions and loops
+A Simple Tic Tac Toe game in Python using Functions and Loops.